 Exercise and Mind/Body Movement Programs

-The Zakim Center offers a variety of group exercise and mind/body movement programs, including free classes in qigong, tai chi, yoga, and women's exercise.
+The Zakim Center offers a variety of virtual exercise and mind/body movement programs, including free classes in qigong, tai chi, yoga, and women's exercise.
 These therapies, which include mind/body, meditation, and breathing techniques, can ease tired muscles, reduce stress, and increase positive energy.
-Group sessions are for adult patients at all fitness levels.
+Sessions are for adult patients at all fitness levels.

-Explore our virtual exercise and mind/body movement programs
+Explore our virtual exercise and mind/body movement videos

 Learn how qigong can benefit cancer patients